ENCODE-DCC/atac-seq-pipeline/README.md

 [Input JSON file specification](docs/input.md)

-## Running a pipeline without Caper

-> **WARNING**: This method has been deprecated.
-There are many unfixed known bugs.
-We no longer support it.

-Caper uses the cromwell workflow execution engine to run the workflow on the platform you specify.
-While we recommend you use caper, if you want to run cromwell directly without caper you can learn about that [here](docs/deprecated/OLD_METHOD.md).

 ## Running a pipeline on DNAnexus

 You can also run this pipeline on DNAnexus without using Caper or Cromwell.
 There are two ways to build a workflow on DNAnexus based on our WDL.